 - The Calcutta Telegraph: “Mobile Link to Memory.”
 A catchy article title from our friends in India.

-- TMCnet: “Cell Phones Do a Body (& Mind) Good” with an accompanying photo of a Cell Phone User with a gallon of milk.
+- TMCnet: “Cell Phones Do a Body & Mind Good” with an accompanying photo of a Cell Phone User holding a gallon of milk.
 Cute.
-TMC might want to reduce the number of ads and copy in their website.
-That by itself might reduce numerous illnesses, including eye strain.
+TMC might want to reduce the number of ads and copy on their website.
+That by itself might decrease numerous illnesses, including eye strain.

 - Gizmodo.com: “Cellphones Can Help Ward off Alzheimer’s – if you’re a Rodent.”
 Ah, those folks at Gizmodo–medical pundits, they are.

-Well, I could go on, but I think you get the message.
-While they’re conflicting reports about the health risks of cell phones, I’d put it at the bottom of my list of things to worry about, such as bridges falling on me, the economy collapsing and Arnold Schwarzenegger running for President.
+While they’re conflicting reports about Alzheimer’s disease research and cell phone radiation, I’d put it at the bottom of my list of things to worry about, such as bridges falling on me, the economy collapsing and Arnold Schwarzenegger running for President.

 With all the rather gruesome things happening in the world, a cell phone study showing positive outcomes for those with Alzheimer’s is of greater interest, despite journalists jumping off cliffs like lemmings.